Graduate Global Ties

 Dr. Alydia Thomas

 Alydia ThomasDr.
-Alydia Thomas joined the Graduate Studies team in the Office of the Provost in June 2022 as the diversity, engagement, and inclusion manager.
-The main function of her role is to support the recruitment, academic success, retention, and well-being of underrepresented graduate students.
+Alydia Thomas supports the recruitment, academic success, retention, and well-being of graduate students.
 Alydia currently serves as the director of the Graduate Global Ties peer mentoring program.
-In her career, Alydia has created several mentoring programs and other initiatives fostering inclusion and belonging that benefit underrepresented students.
+In her career, Alydia has created several mentoring programs and other initiatives fostering belonging that benefit underrepresented students.

 Contact Us